After the Hearing

 Tribunal Hearing Recordings and Transcripts

-The WSIAT usually records the audio during WSIAT hearings.
-You may request an audio recording or transcript of your WSIAT hearing by completing the WSIAT Request Form for Audio Recording or WSIAT Request Form for Transcripts of Recorded Hearings, and paying the associated fee.
-For more information on these recordings and transcripts, please read the Practice Direction: Tribunal Hearing Recordings and Transcripts or Contact Us.
+We usually record the audio during WSIAT hearings.
+You may request an audio recording of your WSIAT hearing by completing the WSIAT Request Form for Audio Recordings.

 Reconsiderations